awsdocs/amazon-eks-user-guide/doc_source/appmesh-getting-started.md

 # Getting Started with AWS App Mesh and Kubernetes<a name="appmesh-getting-started"></a>

-AWS App Mesh is a service mesh based on the [Envoy](https://www.envoyproxy.io/) proxy that helps you monitor and control microservices\.
-App Mesh standardizes how your microservices communicate, giving you end\-to\-end visibility into and helping to ensure high\-availability for your applications\.
-App Mesh gives you consistent visibility and network traffic controls for every microservice in an application\.
+AWS App Mesh is a service mesh based on the [Envoy](https://www.envoyproxy.io/) proxy that helps you monitor and control services\.
+App Mesh standardizes how your services communicate, giving you end\-to\-end visibility into and helping to ensure high\-availability for your applications\.
+App Mesh gives you consistent visibility and network traffic controls for every service in an application\.
 For more information, see the [AWS App Mesh User Guide](https://docs.aws.amazon.com//app-mesh/latest/userguide/)\.

-This topic helps you use AWS App Mesh with an actual microservice application that is running on Kubernetes\.
+This topic helps you use AWS App Mesh with an actual service that is running on Kubernetes\.
 You can either integrate Kubernetes with App Mesh resources by completing the steps in this topic or by installing the App Mesh Kubernetes integration components\.
 The integration components automatically complete the tasks in this topic for you, enabling you to integrate with App Mesh directly from Kubernetes\.
 For more information, see [Configure App Mesh Integration with Kubernetes](https://docs.aws.amazon.com/eks/latest/userguide/mesh-k8s-integration.html)\.

 ## Scenario<a name="scenario"></a>